NEUBIAS/training-resources/_modules/volume_slicing.md

 ---
-title:     Binarization
+title:     Volume slicing
 layout:    module
 prerequisites:
   - "[Basic properties of images and pixels](../pixels)"
   - "[Data types (unsigned 8-bit)](../datatypes)"
 objectives:
-  - "Describe the relationship between an intensity image and a derived binary image."
+- "Describe the different dimensions image data can have."
-  - "Apply a threshold to distinguish foreground and background pixels"
+- "View and slice images in different dimensions."
 motivation: |
   One strategy to detect objects or specific regions in images is to first distinguish so-called background pixels, which do not contain objects or interesting regions,  from foreground pixels, which mark the areas of interest.